neringabickmore/moneypot/README.md

 - Responsive design

-The game has different layout options, focused on mobile first design in mind as more users are expected to use mobile or tablet devices than desktop.
+The game has different layout options, focused on mobile-first design in mind as more users are expected to use mobile or tablet devices than desktop.

 ![site views on different displays](/wireframes/responsive-design.jpg)

-- User friendly display
+- User-friendly display

-The display has bright colours, large fonts and large buttons as aimed for very young children.
+The display has bright colours, large fonts, and large buttons as aimed for very young children.
 The social media icons are a lot smaller at the footer and purposely are not at the focus of the display, aimed at adult interaction instead.

 - Interactive games console

-When the user interacts with the coin buttons, they get feedback how well they are doing.
+When the user interacts with the coin buttons, they get feedback on how well they are doing.

 ![interactive games console](/wireframes/interactive-console.jpg)

 - Dashboard for easy navigation

-On the left side of the screen you can see a dashboard allowing the user to reset the game completely, reset the sum, find rules of the game as well as switch the audio on/off.
+On the left side of the screen, you can see a dashboard allowing the user to reset the game completely, reset the sum, find rules of the game as well as switch the audio on/off.

 ![dashboad-on-the-left](/wireframes/game-dashboard.jpg)